dmbarbour/glas/docs/GlasApps.md

 *Aside:* An intriguing possibility is distributed hashtable (DHT) based registries.
 This would avoid the central point of failure with modeling registries as an intermediate service, and would support a more resilient and partitioning tolerant network.

 ## Transactional User Models?
+Defer.

 We can render debug views of the runtime system, including aborted transactions.
 This includes opportunity to render debug views of a user agent, which is asked questions or to perform certain operations on behalf of the user.
 If a question cannot be answered based on what the user agent knows, or if the operation cannot be handled, it can be treated as a divergent computation and rendered as an aborted transaction.
 This allows the user to update the agent before the transaction can continue (in context of a transaction loop).

 This is a viable basis for user interfaces that enables users to akwardly participate within transactions.
 Some 'questions' may be graphical.
 There is an opportunity to script answers to cover a range of similar questions.

-There is a vague similarity to immediate-mode GUI.
+I'm intrigued by the possibilities for rendering 'outcomes' of user choices without committing to them.
 But I'm not convinced this is the right option for modeling user interaction in most cases.

 ## Application State

-Applications will declare state in the namespace.
-This allows for state to be stable for live coding and orthogonal persistence, renderable in debug views or projectional editors, private in hierarchical application components, accessible to reentrant RPC.
-Each component within an application might have its own debug view methods.

-The language can provide keywords (or little DSLs) for common state declarations.
-But to ensure state resources are open to extension and refinement, I propose state resources are effectively represented as hierarchical component namespaces.
-Even a simple variable field might involve compiler-provided 'get' and 'set' methods and a user-provided 'init'.
-To this, users might add some methods for annotations, transactional invariants, and debug views.

-Private state is implicit where state declared in a private namespace.
-However, in context of staged computing, this privacy is only weakly enforced.
-For example, it is feasible to develop component-layer macros that introduce methods supporting resets, checkpoints, mirroring, or indexed collections of *dynamic objects* that contain private state.
-Similarly, a runtime reflection API can also provide systematic access to an application's private state.

-In context of open systems and RPC, we should avoid direct reference to remote resources or abstractions per *ephemeral references*.
-The simplest solution is likely to restrict application state to 'plain old data', albeit structured glas data.

-Performance is always a concern.
-Some types might simplify optimization of glas systems.
-For example, queues can allow multiple writer transactions and a single reader transaction to evaluate in parallel without observing a read-write conflict.
-Further, they support congestion control because a runtime can heuristically de-prioritize transactions that would write to an overly filled queue.
-Other performance concerns include incremental computing and effective support for mirroring.

-A relevant question is what declared state types glas applications should support to balance performance and simplicity in context of live coding, orthogonal persistence, and open systems.
-An initial proposal:
+I propose to initially support only a few state types:

 * variables - get/set, our normal state type.
-Alternatively, something closer to MVars where every variable has an implicit 'empty' option... but we could model that explicitly.
 * queues - read/write, fully ordered.
-A runtime can support *heuristic* pushback via deferring transactions that would write to an already 'full' queue.
+Allows for a single reader and multiple writer transactions to operate in parallel.
+Allows for dataflow control via heuristic pushback, i.e. runtime can reject transactions that write to an already overly full queue.
-* bags (tuple spaces) - disordered, essentially a queue with implicit non-deterministic choice on read.
-Convenient for concurrent or distributed processing.
+* bags (or tuple spaces) - read/write, disordered.
+Essentially a queue with non-deterministic choice on read.
+This allows for multiple concurrent readers and writers to evaluate in parallel, and supports partitioning tolerance insofar as readers in different partitions can continue processing writes from their own partitions.
+Does imply a non-deterministic choice effect, so might be restricted for some apps.
-* indexed collections thereof - An indexed collection of variables is essentially a key-value database.
-Operations on different indices won't conflict, and a runtime can dynamically distribute indexes between mirrors based on where things are used.
+* indexed collections thereof - operations on different indices don't conflict, and state for different indices can potentially be distributed for performance or partitioning tolerance.

-We can do anything with variables, thus other types are motivated primarily for performance reasons.
-Support for queues, bags, and indexed structure covers the use cases I've contemplated.
-There is room for additional types, such as counters or CRDTs, but they can wait for a strong motivating use case.
+We can model queues or indexing in terms of variables.
+If we introduce non-deterministic choice, we can also model bags.
+Thus, built-in support for specialized types is motivated mostly for performance reasons: improved parallelism via controlling read-write conflicts, better incremental computing and reactivity, etc..

+We might also insist that queues and bags cannot read their own writes within a transaction.
+This simplifies buffering of queues in distributed computations, and allows non-local non-deterministic choice for bags (i.e. logically we have some intermediate process permuting things between transaction attempts).

+*Note:* In context of live coding or orthogonal persistence, application state should be stable across minor edits to code.
+Stability can be supported via careful attention to how private names are handled to avoid a scenario where insertions or deletions easily rename things.
+Major edits must be managed explicitly by the programmer.

+## Orthogonal Persistence

+Applications in glas systems should support *orthogonal persistence*, meaning we can bind an application to external state resources.
+There is also a relationship to mirroring and partitioning tolerance, which essentially involve binding multiple instances of an application concurrently to the same external resources.

+Orthogonal persistence won't be supported directly by the glas runtime, or at least not initially.
+(We might revisit after de-facto standards are developed.)
+Instead, we might implement orthogonal persistence via staged computing or runtime reflection.
+Either mechanism can provide controlled access to an application's private state, enabling an adapter to implement orthogonal persistence.

+Indirectly, runtime accelerated support for [binary globs](GlasObject.md) and memoization (so we don't need to validate full glob binaries every time) would be very convenient when implementing orthogonal persistence above a filesystem or network storage.

 ## Application Provided Interfaces

 This section describes some interfaces an application might be expected to provide.

 ### Background Processing